 If you were injured in a fitness center, you should consider talking to a personal injury lawyer before you talk to the insurance company or the gym owners.
 Let your lawyer deal with the insurance company to make sure you are fully compensated for your injuries.

-After a gym injury in California, you should first seek medical attention.
+After a gym injury, you should first seek medical attention.
 Even if you are not sure if you need medical treatment, you should consider getting evaluated by your doctor.

 After a gym injury, you may want to get contact information from anyone who may have seen the accident.
 If there was an equipment malfunction, you may want to ask the gym to keep the faulty equipment so it can be checked out by an expert.
 It may also be a good idea to take photos of the area around the accident, including any obstacles or conditions that may have contributed to your injury.

-After a fitness center injury in California, anyone who was responsible for partially causing the injury may be to blame for damages.
+After a fitness center injury, anyone who was responsible for partially causing the injury may be to blame for damages.
 This could include someone who directly caused the injury or anyone who did not follow the proper safety procedures.
 Parties who may be to blame after a gym injury accident may include:

 - Property owners

 - Gym owners

 - Other gym members

 - Third-parties who inspect and maintain the equipment